bioinformatics-outreach-nigeria/bioinformatics-outreach-nigeria.github.io/README.md

 You can change or add new images in [images](./images) folder.

-You can edit css and othe files provided in [assets](./assets/) folder.
+You can edit css and other files provided in [assets](./assets/) folder.

 See the original Demo page of [Read Only by HTML5 UP](https://html5up.net/read-only) for inspiration.